Trauma Sensitive Healing

 Please note, to respect and honor clients on the waiting list and the provider's time, we have and uphold a 48 business hour cancellation policy.
 If the appointment is cancelled in less than 48 hours, the full fee will be charged.

-Check, Cash, and Major Credit Cards accepted.
+We take most all major credit and debit cards.
 We do not work with insurance; however, we will provide documentation of treatment with necessary codes for clients to submit their own claim to insurance for reimbursement.

 Good Faith Estimate